2011 Red River flood: Assiniboine flood

-The Assiniboine at Brandon, Manitoba reached the highest level ever recorded for the river.
-The 2011 Assiniboine River Flood was a 300-year flood.
-That year flood levels on the Red River were below those of 2009.
+The Assiniboine River at Brandon, Manitoba reached its highest-ever recorded level.
+The 2011 Assiniboine River Flood was a 300-year flood, meaning a flood with its magnitude has (on average) a roughly 0.3% chance of occurring in a given year.
+2011 flood levels on the Red River were below those of 2009.

-Officials said that, if the flood controls had not been constructed in the 1960s and later along the Red and Assiniboine rivers near Winnipeg, the cresting water level would have amounted to the sixth-highest water levels ever recorded in the city.
-Higher levels were recorded in 1861, 2009, 1997, 1852, and 1826 (by order of highest level first in this list).
+Officials said that if the flood controls had not been constructed in the 1960s and later along the Red and Assiniboine Rivers near Winnipeg, the cresting water level would have amounted to the sixth-highest water levels ever recorded in the city.
+Higher levels were recorded in 1861, 2009, 1997, 1852, and 1826 (in descending order of highest level).

 Fatalities in US and Manitoba, Canada

-Three fatalities in the United States were blamed on the flood by 8 April.
+Three fatalities in the United States were blamed on the flood by April 8.
 One man died while sandbagging in Fargo-Moorhead.
 The other two American men drowned in the Maple River when their boat capsized while they were hunting beavers.
-A Canadian man died in Niverville, Manitoba on 9 April; his vehicle skidded off a flooded road and submerged before he could escape.
+A Canadian man died in Niverville, Manitoba on April 9; his vehicle skidded off a flooded road and submerged before he could escape.